wikimedia/design-codex/packages/codex-docs/component-demos/menu-item/menu-item.md

 Note that manually hovering over or selecting this menu item is disabled, the configuration options to set these states should be used.

+To display the multiselect icon, toggle on the `selected` and `multiselect` props.

 <cdx-demo-wrapper :controls-config="controlsConfig" :show-generated-code="true">
 <template v-slot:demo="{ propValues }">